The effects of dispersion damping and three-body interactions for accurate layered-material exfoliation energies: Results and Discussion

 Finally, the results in Table~\ref{tab:maes} show that the lightdenser NAO basis enjoys some error cancellation from basis-set superposition error, which results in the smallest exfoliation-energy errors yet reported for a GGA paired with an asymptotic dispersion correction for the LM26 benchmark.
-The lower computational cost means that B86bPBE-XDM(BJ)+ATM and PBE-XDM(Z)+ATM with the lightdenser basis set would be recommended for calculations on large systems.
+The lower computational cost means that the lightdenser basis set would be recommended for calculations on large systems.
 Lastly, the effect of the ATM term on the $c$ parameters is small relative to its contribution to the exfoliation energy.
 It may, therefore, be considered as a refinement in a final single-point energy calculation to avoid the computational expense of summing over atomic triples during geometry optimisations.